 - When it comes to your mozzarella and parmesan, skip the prepackaged stuff and go the DIY route instead.
 Prepackaged shredded and grated cheese contain added fillers that keep them from clumping in the bag or jar.
 Those additives can keep the cheeses from melting like they should, though, and can give them a sort of gritty or grainy texture.
 Since the cheeses are in the ricotta filling AND on top of the eggplant lasagna, you’ll be much happier with the dish if you use fresh cheese instead.
 Shredding and grating them is really easy, too.

 - Caprese Sandwich (Melted or Cold)

 - Whole30 Spaghetti and Meatballs (Paleo)

-- 1 egg large
+- 1 large egg at room temperature

-- 1 (15-ounce) container ricotta cheese
+- 1 15-ounce container ricotta at room temperature

 - 2 cloves garlic minced

 - ½ teaspoon salt more or less to taste